The Railroads of Will County

 Most lines ran from ten to forty miles, providing more frequent service than competing steam railroads, although at lower overall speed.
 Most used 600-volt direct current electricity from overhead wires.
 Interurban cars were constructed of wood, but later cars were constructed of steel.
 Interurban line construction ran as much as $10,000 per mile to construct, and most companies used a single track as traffic rarely required double track.
 Relatively sharp curves and various municipal limitations usually restricted interurban freight operations, making passenger earnings essential.

-By as early as the 1920s and going into the early 1930s, increasing development of paved roads and the use of the automobile, political apathy toward the traction companies, and a rapidly declining physical plant all combined to push almost all of the interurbans out of business.
+By as early as the 1920s and going into the early 1930s, improved roads and political apathy, along with a rapidly declining physical plant, all combined to push most of the interurbans out of business.
 A few hung on after the end of the "Interurban Era" either because of their utility as commuter carriers, or they had enough freight traffic to survive without passengers.

 All of the interurbans that traversed Will County were abandoned and very few clues to their existence remain today.